 6. Choose comfort and style

 Being comfortable is key to how you feel in almost any situation.
-Few things are worse than having to constantly adjust a strap, or pull down a skirt.
+Few things are worse than constantly adjusting a strap or pulling down a skirt.

-A first date is a time when it’s doubly important that you don’t feel self-conscious, so choose your outfit according not only to the setting, but also according to what fits your body well.
-It’s almost impossible to have a nice time when a tight waistband is digging into your stomach, or shoes are pressing on your toes.
+A first date is a time when it’s doubly important that you don’t feel self-conscious, so choose your outfit according to not only the setting but also what fits your body well.
+It’s almost impossible to have a nice time when a tight waistband is digging into your stomach or shoes are pressing on your toes.

 If you’re uncomfortable – or, even worse, in pain – it will be difficult to relax and have a good time.
-It may even show on your face, and your date might feel that your not having a good time is somehow their fault.
+It may even show on your face, and your date might feel that you’re not having a good time.

 For example, wide-legged trousers, like these ones from Marks & Spencer, fall beautifully, largely because they are pure linen.
-In the same way, these silk tunic tops from Patra look more elegant than synthetic ones would.
+Similarly, these silk tops from John Lewis can look more elegant than some synthetic ones.

 7. Highlight your best physical attributes